-Faculty members may teach in a summer session for 15 percent of the salary received during the previous academic year, state funds permitting.
+Faculty members may teach during summer (May - August) subject to the teaching load, as defined, and any further limitations determined by the Chief Academic Officer.
 Faculty members must advise the department chair or dean before December 1 of their summer school intentions and at that time may be assigned to teach in a summer session, as conditions warrant; but on the recommendation of the dean and the provost and with the approval of the president, faculty members may be assigned special duties for this period.
 Summer school teaching in the case of faculty hired after September 1, 1973, for employment beginning September 1974 or later, may depend on the availability of funds or the size of enrollment.

-For the fall and spring semesters, all faculty members shall be available from the fourth calendar day before the first day of classes through commencement.
+All faculty members shall be available from the fourth calendar day before the first day of classes through May 15th.